openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     frontend_status: Partly
     todo: spec issue: "If initializer expression is a null literal('null') the compiler error should be reported".
 Why is it striked out? "let a = null" should be CTE A: spec will be changed, a will have "Object|null tyoe"

-The type of a declared entity is one of the following:
+If a declaration does not contain the explicit type annotation, its type if inferred from the initializer according to the following:

+-  If the initializer expression is the *null* literal, the type is *Object* \| *null* .

+-  If the intializer expresion is of a union type which consists of numeric literals only, the type is the smallest numeric type, so that all numeric literals fit that type.

+-  If the intializer expresion is of a union type which consists of literals where all literals are of the same type *T*, the type is *T*,

--  The type of the initializer expression if a variable or constant declaration contains no explicit type annotation.
+-  The type of the initializer expression, if the type can be inferred from the expression itself.

--  *Object \| null* if the initializer expression is the *null* literal.
+A compile-time error occurs
+if the type of the initializer cannot be inferred from the expression itself, see :ref:`Object Literal` for example.

 .. index::
    type